Photo: Buck Island as seen from Point Udall – the easternmost point of the US

 Clearing customs is easy into the SVI with the CBP ROAM app, and not required for entering USVI from SVI (and there is no check out required).
 I describe how to do this below.

-Why Culebra and St. Croix?
+Why Culebra and sailing to St. Croix?

 I first visited the Spanish Virgin Islands in 2020 and was blown away.
 Laid back vibe, gorgeous beaches, and phenomenal snorkeling are some of the features drawing me back.
 I can’t wait to return and continue exploring!